WEC-Sim/WEC-Sim/source/webinars.rst

 Body Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This section of the course provides an overview of how bodies are implemented in the WEC-Sim code, both in the `bodyClass <http://wec-sim.github.io/WEC-Sim/code_structure.html#body-class>`_, and in the `WEC-Sim Library Blocks <http://wec-sim.github.io/WEC-Sim/code_structure.html#wec-sim-library>`_.
+This section of the course provides an overview of how bodies are implemented in the WEC-Sim code, both in the :ref:`code_structure:Body Class`, and in the :ref:`code_structure:WEC-Sim Library`.
 The Body Implementation presentation is available for download here ( :download:`Body Implementation Slides <_downloads/WEC-Sim_BodyImplementation.pdf>` ), and the recording is available below.

 	.. raw:: html